AmarDhillon05/Shoes/README.md

+NOTE - This has been taken down, however could be useful for refernce or model and scraping techniques

 This is a website that scrapes the websites of popular sneaker brands for upcoming drops, and uses a model fitted to past resell data to predict what the shoe will resell for after being sold out.